 Illinois law requires a seller to disclose certain property defects to prospective purchasers of which the seller has actual knowledge.
-The Act and the mandated disclosure form describes 23 condition categories that require disclosing.
-No specific investigation or inquiry is required to compete the disclosure statement.
-The Act protects a seller from failing to disclose: if the seller had no knowledge of the error or the failure to disclose was based on a reasonable belief that the defect or other matter not disclosed had been corrected.
+The Act and the mandated disclosure form describe 23 condition categories that require disclosing.
+No specific investigation or inquiry is required to compete the disclosure statement and the Act protects a seller from failing to disclose: if the seller had no knowledge of the error or the failure to disclose was based on a reasonable belief that the defect or other matter not disclosed had been corrected.

 Certain types of transfers of real property are exempt from disclosure.
 For example, generally, a seller does not have to make disclosures if: it is party of to a lawsuit such as divorce, bankruptcy, or mortgage foreclosure; the owner is an estate; or the seller is transferring the property to a close family member.

 If a seller fails to deliver the disclosure, the buyer may terminate the contract at any time before closing.
 If she knowingly delivers a disclosure that is incorrect or incomplete, she may be liable to the buyer for actual damages, court costs, and attorney’s fees.
 A seller that fails to follow the disclosure mandates may be held liable for false statements in a disclosure even if the buyer knew about the defects.
 Further, if a seller becomes aware of a covered defect in the property after disclosure and before closing, a seller must send a supplemental disclosure to the Buyer.

 The residential real property disclosure report is not a contract.
 It is, however, a creature of statute and failure to comply with the statute can result in severe penalties for a seller.
 Make sure to take this disclosure seriously and discuss any questions with your real estate attorney.
 Generally, Your Lawyer will advise you that when in doubt, disclose.